YogaXiong1/FreeSS_iOS/README.md

 # FreeSS_iOS
-get free ss config from iss
+An iOS App to get free ss config from iShadow.
-仅供学习交流，请勿用做商业用途。
+Commercial use is forbidden.